top of page

 The cost will most likely be significantly lower, as these estimates assume that both Europe and the US will aim to satisfy domestic demand with entirely domestic production, and also accounts for non-EU countries in its estimate for Europe.
 However, these costs can be scaled down rather quickly to give a cursory idea of the cost of establishing mainly, not entirely, domestic supply chains: even if Europe were to aim for 50% of its demand being met by domestic suppliers, this would require investments of at least $70 billion.
 It must also be noted how Bloomberg’s estimate does not account for the establishment of metal mining operations, which would also come at a significant cost, with estimates of a single mine costing between $200 million and $1 billion to develop and operate.

-Brussels’ strategy
+Brussels’ Strategy

 Since coming out with the plan to ban combustion engines starting in 2035, the EU has been trying to develop what it calls the “Green Deal Industrial Plan”, aiming to develop precisely the type of production capacity that Europe needs to wrestle itself free of China’s strategic influence.